dstackai/dstack.github.io/docs/run-workflows.md

 ## Check artifacts

-Every job at the end of its execution stores its artifacts in the storage.
+Every job at the end of its execution saves its artifacts in the storage.
-With the CLI, you can both list the contents of each artifact and download it to your local machine.
+With the `dstac` CLI, you can do both list the contents of each artifact and download artifacts to your local machine.

 Here's how to list the content of the artifacts of a given job: